flsing/machine-learning/README.md

 Logistic Regression to predict whether a student will get admitted into university.
 Regularized logistic regression to predict whether microchips from a fabrication plant passes quality assurance.

-### Assignment 3 - Multi-class Classification & Neural Networks
+### Assignment 3 - Multi-class Classification & Neural Networks Representation
 Implement one-vs-all logistic regression and neural networks to recognize hand-written digits.
 Logistic regression to recognize handwritten digits using multiple one-vs-all logistic regression models to build a multi-class classifier.
 Implement a neural network to recognize handwritten digits.
 The neural network will be able to represent complex models that form non-linear hypotheses.
 Implement the feedforward propagation algorithm for prediction.